shiplu/bitlbee/protocols/omegle/README.md

 `stranger_prefix` and `auto_add_strangers` options.

 You can also use CTCPs, there is CONNECT and DISCONNECT CTCPs, that well, do what they are called.

+If you want you can set the common topics to look for in the next stranger by sending a LIKES CTCP with a space separated list of topics.
+If the look for the stranger is taking too long and you're bored you can tell it to look for random strangers by sending an empty LIKES packet, remember to reset the LIKES after the completely random stranger though.